An introduction to The Open University of Scotland, covering how and where you can learn to costs and how to apply.

 - Social Sciences

-You can find out more about the grant, and if you are eligible, from the Student Awards Agency Scotland (SAAS).
+You can find out more about the available funding from the Student Awards Agency Scotland (SAAS).

 Applications are made directly to The Open University.
 The main course start dates are October and February.
-For more information call 0300 303 5303 or 0131 226 3851 or visit The Open University in Scotland website.
+For more information call 0300 303 5303, email them or visit The Open University in Scotland website.